Full report

 Assessing an Emerging Public Health Risk

-This public-health-focused analysis examines the population-level relevance of microplastic exposure, addressing:
+This 50-page public-health-focused analysis examines the population-level relevance of microplastic exposure, addressing:

 This component is intended for public-health professionals, policymakers, and regulatory stakeholders.